 KNOWLEDGE OF ALL CHANNELS

 Any emphasis on the customer journey should include an increased dedication to identifying and utilising the best marketing channels for your organisation.
-With today’s most effective marketing channels including websites, emails, social media and organic search, and the prediction that digital marketing trends that became pivotal in the pandemic are here to stay, your staff must keep their fingers on the pulse and deliver an effective service by working together across multiple disciplines.
+With today’s most effective marketing channels including websites, emails, social media and organic search, and the prediction that digital marketing trends that became pivotal in 2021 are here to stay, your staff must keep their fingers on the pulse and deliver an effective service by working together across multiple disciplines.

 To this end, avoid placing your teams into silos.
 Without being able to collaborate and cross-pollinate ideas, your team likely will lose sight of the ultimate aim of your marketing strategy: the customer’s interest.
 Similarly, without being able to interact, silos often cause a loss of efficiency within the team, as multiple members take on the same task or waste time waiting for approval from above.
 To create a marketing function that is dynamic, proactive and innovative, work on finding people who will fit well into the group and collaborate with others, whether they’re multi-disciplined or an expert in their specific area.
 Open communication that encourages marketers to share insights and knowledge on various marketing channels can only help your team prosper into the future.